redhat-openstack/infrared/docs/source/tripleo-undercloud.rst

 TripleO Undercloud User
 -----------------------
 ``--user-name`` and ``--user-password`` define a user, with password, for the undercloud.
-Acorrding to TripleO guidelines, the default username is ``stack``.
+According to TripleO guidelines, the default username is ``stack``.
 User will be created if necessary.
 .. note:: Stack user password needs to be changed in case of public deployments